-- 9.1 It is important to stress that the above examples constitute guidance only and that each case must be decided on its own merits. - 9.2 A person with a relevant conviction for serious crime need not be permanently barred from obtaining a licence but, generally speaking, the applicant will be expected to remain free of conviction for a period of time, depending on the type of offence and the circumstances, before a licence is determined.
-Consideration should be given as to whether or not the offence is isolated and whether there are mitigating circumstances. - 9.3 The overriding consideration should be the protection of the public.
+- 10.1 It is important to stress that the above examples constitute guidance only and that each case must be decided on its own merits. - 10.2 A person with a relevant conviction for serious crime need not be permanently barred from obtaining a licence but, generally speaking, the applicant will be expected to remain free of conviction for a period of time, depending on the type of offence and the circumstances, before a licence is determined.
+Consideration should be given as to whether or not the offence is isolated and whether there are mitigating circumstances. - 10.3 The overriding consideration should be the protection of the public.

-10.0 Action available to the Sub-Committee
+11.0 Action available to the Sub-Committee

-- 10.1 The options available to the Licensing (Miscellaneous) Sub-Committee are as follows: - a) Take No Action - b) Issue the Driver/Proprietor with a warning - c) Endorse the Hackney Carriage/Private Hire Vehicle, Drivers and/or Operators Licence with penalty points - d) Require a medical or DBS check at shorter intervals than specified in the Hackney Carriage and Private Hire Licensing Policy - e) Suspend the licence - f) Suspend the licence subject to meeting a set criteria, e.g. passing a DSA test or knowledge test - g) Revoke the licence - h) Take other action as deemed appropriate - 10.2 The penalty points scheme as attached as Appendix G will be used to fill a gap between issuing a warning to drivers, proprietors and operators.
+- 11.1 The options available to the Licensing (Miscellaneous) Sub-Committee are as follows: - a) Take No Action - b) Issue the Driver/Proprietor with a warning - c) Endorse the Hackney Carriage/Private Hire Vehicle, Drivers and/or Operators Licence with warning points - d) Require a medical or DBS check at shorter intervals than specified in the Hackney Carriage and Private Hire Licensing Policy - e) Suspend the licence - f) Suspend the licence subject to meeting a set criteria, e.g. passing a DSA test or knowledge test - g) Revoke the licence - h) Take other action as deemed appropriate - i) Suspend the licence pending a further medical - 11.2 The warning points scheme as attached as Appendix G will be used to fill a gap between issuing a warning to drivers, proprietors and operators.
 Where a person has amassed 12 valid points then the Council will determine if an applicant is a fit and proper person or review a licence for any other reasonable cause, with a view to refusing an application or revocation/suspension of a licence.